End of support for Bitbucket Server hosting on Windows

 As of February 2, 2024, your products will reach the end of support.

-How is the Windows end-of-life being implemented?
+How is the Windows end of support being implemented?

 What does this mean for you?